Data Curation from Privacy-Aware Agents: The Competitive Protocol

 \paragraph*{\underline{Intuition}:}\mbox{}\\ First, we want to construct a protocol with truthfulness as its only equilibrium.
 In order to implement it successfully, we make sure that in any other strategy profile there is at least one unsatisfied agent who prefers to deviate.
 We try to guarantee this property by creating a competition between the agents in every situation except from the truthful equilibrium.
 The competition is based on the relative prices that the agents incur.
 An agent who pays the highest relative price gets everything the center may offer while the others get nothing useful.
 For instance, assume a situation with two agents, each wants to get the center's information and pay as little as possible.
 If agent 1 knows agent's 2 strategy, then she knows agent's 2 relative price so she will pick a strategy with a slightly higher price in order to "win" and get the center's info.
 Agent 2 has the same considerations, yielding a situation that each prefers to slightly change her strategy trying to overcome the other agent.
-They both may be satisfied when they play truthfully and get all the information.
+They both may be satisfied when they play truthfully and get all the information.\footnote{This process is similar to the concept of Bertrand competition from the field of economics.}

 One may wonder why we suggest a complex protocol where there is an intuitive protocol that seems to deliver the same results.
 The initial idea that comes to mind is a protocol that suggests all of the center's information $(b_0,m_{-0})$ for truthful agents and nothing ($\overrightarrow{0.5}$) otherwise.
 One may believe that the strictness of the protocol is the best way to incentivize the agents to be honest.
-Unfortunately, this straightforward approach has a major flaw that the competitive protocol covers.
-The reader can notice that there is much more stable equilibrium in the straightforward protocol, which is zero-information strategies by all agents.
+Unfortunately, this straightforward approach has a major flaw that the competitive protocol circumvents - it allows an additional equilibrium, one where zero-information strategies are played by all agents.
 Indeed, an agent may not be interested in paying a full privacy cost in exchange for the center's private information, by deviating to truthfulness.
-On the other hand, such zero-information strategy profile is highly non-stable in our protocol where a single agent can deviate by suffering a negligible cost and obtain the center's private information.
-As we will show, under natural conditions truthfulness is a unique equilibrium in our protocol.
+Furthermore, such zero-information equilibrium may be more stable than the truthful equilibrium in various settings, in the following sense: a deviation of one agent from the truthful equilibrium may lead others deviate as well, possibly leading to the zero-information equilibrium.